restic/restic/doc/manual_rest.rst

       -H, --host hostname                          set the hostname for the snapshot manually.
 To prevent an expensive rescan use the "parent" flag
-          --iexclude pattern                       same as --exclude pattern but ignores the casing of filenames --iexclude-file file                     same as --exclude-file but ignores casing of filenames in patterns --ignore-inode                           ignore inode number changes when checking for modified files -x, --one-file-system                        exclude other file systems, don't cross filesystem boundaries and subvolumes
+          --iexclude pattern                       same as --exclude pattern but ignores the casing of filenames --iexclude-file file                     same as --exclude-file but ignores casing of filenames in patterns --ignore-ctime                           ignore ctime changes when checking for modified files --ignore-inode                           ignore inode number changes when checking for modified files -x, --one-file-system                        exclude other file systems, don't cross filesystem boundaries and subvolumes
-          --parent snapshot                        use this parent snapshot (default: last snapshot in the repository that has the same target files/directories)
+          --parent snapshot                        use this parent snapshot (default: last snapshot in the repository that has the same target files/directories, and is not newer than the snapshot time)
           --stdin                                  read backup from stdin
           --stdin-filename filename                filename to use when reading from stdin (default "stdin") --tag tags                               add tags for the new snapshot in the format `tag[,tag,...]` (can be specified multiple times) (default [])